Best National Park Wedding Venues in the U.S.

 • Moro Rock Trail

-This trail features a waterfall and a stunning mountain overlook.
-You’ll get all the snow-capped jagged peaks as your national park wedding backdrop.
+• This trail features a waterfall and a stunning mountain overlook with snow-capped jagged peaks as your national park wedding backdrop.

 • General Sherman Tree Trail

-This trail is one of the more popular trails in the national park, and it takes you among the bases of the giant sequoia trees, including the trails namesake.
-The General Sherman tree is the largest tree in the world.
+• This trail is one of the more popular trails in the national park, and it takes you among the bases of the giant sequoia trees, including the trails namesake. (fun fact – standing at 275′, General Sherman – the largest tree in the world – is located in this park).

 • Giant Forest Loop Trail

-This loop trail takes you winding through the giant sequoia trees, and it is a little less busy compared to other trails in the national park.
+• This loop trail takes you winding through the giant sequoia trees, and it is a little less busy compared to other trails in the national park, making it a great location if you’re looking for a bit more privacy.

 National Park Wedding Venue | Between the Pine Adventure Elopement Photography

-How to get to Joshua Tree National Park:
+How to travel to Rocky Mountain National Park:

 National Park Wedding Venue | Between the Pine Adventure Elopement Photography